joram/terraintostl.com/README.md

 or pull a folder of vancouver island here: https://drive.google.com/file/d/1_2pQtuB1SNa2lZYEqgYDIcwSGux4143R/view?usp=sharing

-the files should be in a data folder, i.e. `./data/*.tif`
+the files should be in a data folder, i.e. `./data/raw/*.tif` then run `python ./fillnodata.py` to fill the nodata values with the mean of the surrounding pixels

 ## Install dependencies
 ```bash